lilyichise/termproject2023spring/README.md

 work_style
 goal

+# Results

+# Project Evolution / Narrative
+Overall, the application provides a simple and user-friendly interface for creating and joining study groups for courses, and demonstrates the use of Flask's authentication system and SQLite database.

 ## Frontend Roadmap
 - [x] Set up a shared GitHub repository and invite the other team member.
 - [x] Install necessary tools and libraries for Flask web development.